-As stated in condition 4, neither BOD nor TSS shall exceed a concentration of 25 g/m3 in more than 5% of samples of the final effluent during normal plant operation.
-Condition 5 allows concentrations of up to 130 g/m3 BOD and 110 g/m3 TSS when one aeration basin is off-line for planned maintenance.
-A summary of the BOD and TSS results from the effluent composite samples collected during the year under review is presented in Table 5.
+As stated in condition 4, neither BOD nor suspended solids shall exceed a concentration of 25g/m3 in more than 5% of samples of the final effluent during normal plant operation.
+Condition 5 allows concentrations of up to 130g/m3 BOD and 110g/m3 suspended solids when one aeration basin is off-line for planned maintenance.
+A summary of the BOD and suspended solids results from the effluent composite samples collected during the year under review is presented in Table 5.